-- 4.5 The NPPF sets national planning policy, which must be considered in the determination of all planning applications (alongside local planning policy).
-Paragraph 174(d) of the NPPF requires planning policies and decisions to contribute to and enhance the natural and local environment by: - d) minimising impacts on and providing net gains for biodiversity, including establishing coherent ecological networks that are more resilience to current and future pressures. - 4.6 Paragraph 179(b) of the NPPF requires plans to: - b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity. - 4.7 The National Planning Practice Guidance on the Natural Environment provides further information on biodiversity net gain, including its aims to leave the natural environment in a measurably better state than it was before (paragraph 20), deliver measurable net gains through development (paragraph 22), and the use of a biodiversity metric to measure those gains (paragraph 25).
+4.5 The NPPF sets national planning policy, which must be considered in the determination of all planning applications (alongside local planning policy).
+Paragraph 174(d) of the NPPF requires planning policies and decisions to contribute to and enhance the natural and local environment by:

+4.6 Paragraph 179(b) of the NPPF requires plans to:

+b) promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity.

+4.7 The National Planning Practice Guidance on the Natural Environment provides further information on biodiversity net gain, including its aims to leave the natural environment in a measurably better state than it was before (paragraph 20), deliver measurable net gains through development (paragraph 22), and the use of a biodiversity metric to measure those gains (paragraph 25).